PieroVicenti/EmployeesDatabase/README.md

 -The attached pictures are screenshots related to the UI/Database.
--Names,data, and details have been used and desplayed as examples and test only.
+-Names,data, and details have been used and desplayed as examples and test purposes only.